diya-patel23/ET-AI-Hackathon/README.md

   tesseract` (macOS).
 Everything else works fine without it — OCR just becomes a no-op for image uploads.

-You do **not** need Postgres, Neo4j, or Docker.
-See the architecture doc (`industrial-knowledge-platform-architecture.md`, shared earlier) for why those were intentionally swapped for SQLite/Chroma/graph-as-tables to fit a one-week build, and what upgrading to them later would look like.

 ---

 ## 2. Backend setup